sahan-panditharathne/Apoc_sensor_module/README.md

 3. Split the fourth part by `;` to get environmental sensor readings
 4. The fifth part contains the battery voltage
 5. Everything between `##` and `$$` should be used to verify the checksum

+## ⚠️ IMPORTANT: Network ID Configuration ⚠️

+The Network ID is a crucial parameter that MUST be customized for your specific implementation.
+It serves as a filter for the receiver device to process only messages from sensors within its group.

+- You MUST change the `NETWORK_ID` in the code to a unique, short identifier for your sensor network.
+- Keep the Network ID as short as possible (e.g., "A1", "B2") to minimize transmission length.
+- Ensure all sensors in your network and the corresponding receiver use the same Network ID.

+Failure to change the Network ID may result in:
+1. Interference with other sensor networks
+2. Inability to properly filter and process your sensor data

 ## Setup and Installation